tchen01/tchen01.github.io/research/krylov/communication_hiding_variants.md

 We would like to be able to reduce the number of points in the algorithm a global communication is required.
 However, in the current form, we need to wait for each of the previous computations before we are able to do a matrix vector product or an inner product.
-This means there are two global communications per iteration.
+This means there are two global communications per iteration and that none of the heavy computations can be overlapped.

 Using our recurrences we can write,
 $$